(724) 836-2433

 Contact Us

 Gum disease starts as a relatively minor issue, but it can quickly develop into a serious problem if you’re not careful.
-For gum disease diagnosis and treatment solutions, call our office at (724) 836-2433 to schedule a consultation with Dr. Kovacevic.
+For gum disease treatment solutions, call our office at (724) 836-2433 to schedule a consultation with Dr. Kovacevic.
+We also welcome patients from Jeannette, North Versailles, and Plum, PA.
 We look forward to meeting you.

 Contact Us